STAND. COM. REP. NO. 791

 State of Hawaii

-Your Committees on Commerce, Consumer Protection, and Health and Energy, Economic Development, and Tourism, to which was referred S.B.
-No. 1442 entitled:
+Your Committee on Ways and Means, to which was referred S.B.
+No. 358, S.D.
+1, entitled:

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection, and Health and Energy, Economic Development, and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1442, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1442, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 358, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+No. 358, S.D.
+2.